History of the Baltimore Orioles: 2007–2011: Rebuilding years and arrival of Buck Showalter

 Following Davey Johnson's dismissal after the 1997 playoff season, Orioles ownership struggled to find a manager that they liked, and this time period was no exception.
 Dave Trembley was brought on as an interim manager in June 2007, and had the interim tag removed later that year.
-Trembley was at the helm again in 2008 and 2009 but was never able to lead the team out of the cellar in the AL East.
-After starting the 2010 season a dismal 15–39, Dave Trembley was fired and third base coach Juan Samuel was named the interim manager.
+Trembley was at the helm again in 2008 and 2009 but was not able to lead the team out of the cellar in the AL East.
+After starting the 2010 season a dismal 15–39, Trembley was fired and third base coach Juan Samuel was named the interim manager.
 The Orioles were seeking a more permanent solution at manager as the 2010 season continued to unfold, and two-time AL Manager of the Year Buck Showalter was eventually hired in July 2010.
-The Orioles went 34–23 after Buck took over, foreshadowing that a brighter future might be on the horizon, and giving Orioles fans renewed hope and optimism for the team's future.
+The Orioles went 34–23 after he took over, foreshadowing that a brighter future might be on the horizon, and giving Orioles fans renewed hope and optimism for the team's future.

 The Orioles made some aggressive moves to improve the team in 2011 in the hopes of securing their first playoff berth since 1997.
-Andy MacPhail completed trades to bring in established veterans like Mark Reynolds and J. J. Hardy from the Diamondbacks and Twins, respectively.
+MacPhail completed trades to bring in established veterans like Mark Reynolds and J. J. Hardy from the Diamondbacks and Twins, respectively.
 Veteran free agents Derrek Lee and Vladimir Guerrero were also brought in to help improve the offense.
-At the 2011 trade deadline, fan favorite Koji Uehara was sent to the Texas Rangers in exchange for Chris Davis and Tommy Hunter, a move that would not pay immediate dividends, but would be crucial to the team's later success.
-While these moves had varying impacts, the Orioles did score 95 more runs in 2011 than they had the previous year.
+At the 2011 trade deadline, fan favorite Koji Uehara was sent to the Texas Rangers in exchange for Chris Davis and Tommy Hunter, a move that did not pay immediate dividends, but was crucial to the team's later success.
+While these moves had varying impacts, the Orioles scored 95 more runs in 2011 than they had the previous year.
 The team still finished last in the AL East due to the utter failures of the team's pitching staff.
-Brian Matusz compiled one of the highest single-season ERAs in MLB history (10.69 over 12 starts) and every single pitcher who started a game for the Orioles in 2011 ended the season with an ERA of 4.50 or higher except for Jeremy Guthrie.
-The Orioles finished 30th out of 30 MLB teams that year with a 4.89 team ERA.
-Andy MacPhail's contract was not renewed in October 2011 and a search for a new GM began.
-After a public interview process where several candidates declined to take the position, ex-GM Dan Duquette was brought in to serve as the Executive Vice-President of Baseball Operations.
+Brian Matusz compiled one of the highest single-season earned run averages in major league history (10.69 over 12 starts) and every pitcher who started a game for the Orioles except for Jeremy Guthrie ended the season with an earned run average of 4.50 or higher.
+The Orioles finished last out of 30 major league teams that year with a 4.89 team earned run average.
+MacPhail's contract was not renewed in October 2011 and a search for a new general manager began.
+After a public interview process where several candidates declined to take the position, former general manager Dan Duquette was brought in to serve as the executive vice-president of baseball operations.